akouz/HBus/HBus_MOSFET4/White_LED_strip/README.md

   * topic 500 - integrity check: set to 1.0 if there is no MOSFET voltage detected, or to 0 if MOSFET voltage is OK

 Topics reported promply on change, as well as merely updated every 10 min.

+By setting topic 2000 value, it is possdible to control LED strip remotely.